jordan-jakisa/learning-adroid/README.md

 # learning-android

-As I learn concepts from various sources across the internet, I will be updating this repository to experiment with the concepts that I have learned.
+As I learn concepts from various sources across the internet, I will be updating this repository showing experiments with the concepts that I have learned.

 Some notable resources and teachers I am learning from are listed below: